There is a need for a range of different types of boundaries in your life, because they apply in various mind, body, and soul human experiences.

 This includes recognising and talking about your own self-care needs (what you eat, how you move your body, or how many hours of sleep you require).
 It also includes being clear about sharing your personal space (home, office, or bedroom), and what you will and will not discuss (relating to your body, sexuality, weight, or appearance).

-Mental and Emotional Boundaries
+Mental and Emotion Boundaries

 You are not responsible for the mental and emotional states of those around you.
 You do not need to ‘save’ others or keep everyone happy.
 Always meeting the needs of others is impossible and exhausting to the detriment of your own mental and physical wellbeing.